College of Engineering

 Freshman Year, see First-Year Engineering Program

 CHM 11600 must be completed prior to the start of your sophomore year in BME.
-CS 15900 is recommended as a first-year course but is required before the junior year.
+CS 15900 is also strongly encouraged in First-Year Engineering and required before second semester sophomore year.

 |Third Semester||Fourth Semester|